Register company in Malta

 Step 3: Preparation of supporting documents

-- Before Tetra Consultants can incorporate your business in Malta, you are required to provide a list of required KYC documents.
+- Before Tetra Consultants move forward to register company in Malta, you are required to provide a list of required KYC documents.
 Some of these documents include the names of directors and identification proof.

 - You will also have to fill in an application form to be submitted to the authorities.